morsimha/ServerDBMonitor/README.md

 - **Graceful Shutdown:** If the server fails to start or the database is not accessible, the application will exit with an error status.

 # Demo Video
-Watch the demo video below to see a Server/Client communication in action:
+Watch the demo video below by clicking on the image to see a Server/Client communication in action:

  [![Hangman Game Demo](https://img.youtube.com/vi/Bp3-0G_OEbI/0.jpg)](https://youtu.be/Bp3-0G_OEbI)”